ehsanh06/statgen/README.md

 $ statgen post --title "First post"
 ```

-Once you have created a new page or post, a `.md` file will be created in the relavent directory.
-You can now add `markdown` content to the file.
-Run `statgen build` again to re-generate the site.
+Once you have run a new page or post task, a `.md` file will be created in the relavent directory.
+You can edit the file by adding `markdown` content.
+Run the build task to re-generate the site.

 ## Directory Structure